melange-re/melange-re.github.io/blog/posts/whats-2024-brought-to-melange-so-far.md

 code](https://tech.ahrefs.com/building-react-server-components-in-ocaml-81c276713f19)
 for those apps.

 This past quarter, we took it a step further.
-We added support in dune for libraries that share the same name, as long as they're defined in different build contexts ([dune#10222](https://github.com/ocaml/dune/issues/10222)).
+We added support in Dune for libraries that share the same name, as long as they're defined in different build contexts ([dune#10222](https://github.com/ocaml/dune/issues/10222)).
 Support for libraries with the same name in multiple contexts landed in